harrysolutions/univention-corporate-server/doc/architecture/index.rst

 developers and system engineers.
 It describes the technical architecture of UCS on three different detail levels.

+The document does not cover descriptions about how to use UCS or parts of the product.
+For instructions about how to install and use UCS, see the `UCS manual
+<univention-ucs-manual_>`_.

 ..
 TODO Remove this sentence once the whole document is done.

 The document is released iteratively after each part is finished.
 The beginning